 - Click here for MacMillan service advice regarding coronavirus and your cancer treatment.

 - If you are interested in signing up for the COVID-19 vaccine trials then please click here for more information.

 - Face coverings - for the latest information on face coverings and downloadable exemption cards please click here. - Please note that we cant provide any assistance with regards to providing documentation on wearing or not wearing a face covering.

 - Post COVID recovery advice - Please click here for the new NHS website which supports people with ongoing symptoms.
 Evidence us showing that a significant proportion of post COVID-19 patients are likely to have significant ongoing health problems, notably breathing difficulties, tiredness and cough, reduced muscle function, reduced ability to undertake physical activity and psychological symptoms such as PTSD and reduced mood status.
 The new website is designed to help people recover from the long-term effects of COVID-19 and support them to manage their recovery.
 It includes information from rehabilitation experts about how to manage ongoing symptoms and health needs at home, and signposts to sources of support.

 Want a GP appointment because you are unwell other than Coronavirus symptoms

 Please complete an eConsult by clicking here.

 Alternatively you can call us on 0151 643 6700 during our Surgery Opening Times.
 We apologise now if there is a delay in us answering your call, please bear with us as we are working hard to deal with all your queries.
 We would be grateful if you could listen carefully to the answer phone message to ensure you need to speak to us.

-For prescription requests YOU MUST NOT come into Surgery and we are unable to take your request over the phone.
+For prescription requests we are unable to take your request over the phone.
 Please choose from one of the options below:-

 - You can use online access if you are registered